All Episodes

 Wait a minute.

-What was I mean spirited and nasty?
+Oh, was I mean-spirited and nasty?

 Let me ask you a question.

-Would Jesus have walked around Nazareth or Jerusalem with a sign that said, Don't talk to me unless you do it in my native tongue?
+Would Jesus have walked around Nazareth or Jerusalem with a sign that said, don't talk to me unless you do it in my native tongue?

 No.